 Ideas for Creating Kid-Friendly BathroomsHooked on Organization

 With four kids jockeying for bathroom supplies, blogger Mandy of Sugar Bee Crafts called for order in the house.
 She formed rings from metal pipe strap to hang jelly jars on a trim board, then added coat hooks.
 Each towel has a hanging loop (very important!) so small hands can easily hang their towels.
-The big investment: $4 each for individual tubes of toothpaste.

 Ideas for Creating Kid-Friendly BathroomsTwice as Nice

 Side-by-side shower stalls (and three sinks) keep this big family on the move (and very clean).
 Multiple showers are a great convenience, but make sure you have enough hot water to go around.
 A 50-gallon water heater is the minimum here; add an in-line tankless water heater for instant hot water.